GPoonam80/Kevin-Cookie-Performance-Analysis-Excel-/README.md

-# Kevin-Cookie-Performance-Analysis-Excel-
-Data analysis done for Kevin Cookie Company.
-Dataset was provided for years 2019 and 2020 in Excel format.
-Data cleaning and formatting was done and KPIs were identified.

 # 🍪 Kevin Cookie Performance Dashboard

 Welcome to the **Kevin Cookie Company Performance Dashboard**! 🌈 This project analyzes sales and performance data for the Kevin Cookie Company using Excel, providing actionable insights through data cleaning, Pivot Tables, and visualizations.